How to Spot Work-from-Home Scams

 A Lot of Money for A Little Work

 The old adage – if it seems too good to be true, it probably is – definitely applies to work-from-home scams.
 If an ad promises you’ll “make thousands of dollars a month in your spare time,” pass it by and keep on looking.

 You Have to Pay for Training or Equipment

 If the employer presents you with an “opportunity” that involves you paying for equipment and/or training up front, there’s a good chance it’s a scam.
 Legitimate employers will provide you with the tools and training you need at no cost.

 If you receive a job offer for a work-from-home position you haven’t applied for, think twice about responding.
 Chances are it’s a phishing scam designed to get you to hand over personal employment data.

 When it comes to work-from-home jobs, the words “limited time offer” should raise a red flag.
-If an employer is pressuring you to make an immediate decision it’s probably not a legitimate opportunity.
+If an employer is pressuring you to make an immediate decision, they’re hoping you won’t spend any time learning more.
+There’s a good chance it’s probably not a legitimate opportunity.